 If we could make just a little more time for more conversations, imagine what we might achieve.

 We work with universities and their people to nurture stronger, more sustainable connections based on shared values, vision and purpose.
-Using a blend of leadership and communication techniques, we’ve partnered with over 1700 people from more than 50 institutions across the UK and Ireland.
+Using a blend of leadership and communication techniques, we’ve partnered with over 1900 people from more than 65 institutions across the UK and internationally.
 Find out what we can do with you.